ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 {: #vrw-orderinginstance-wkld-vsan}

 * You can choose the type and number of capacity disks according to your needs.
-* For single-zone VMware instance only, You can use the IBM-provided VMware license for vSAN by selecting **Include with purchase**, or Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.
+* (Single-zone VMware instance only) You can use the IBM-provided VMware license for vSAN by selecting **Include with purchase**, or Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.

 ### Estimated resources available per cluster
 {: #vrw-orderinginstance-wkld-est}